crownstone/website/installation/ceiling-light.md

 {% include snippets/row-begin %}
 {% include snippets/column-begin colsize="12" %}

-*Step 4*: Open the Crownstone **app** to add your new Built-in to your Sphere.
+*Step 4*: Open the Crownstone **app** to add your new built-in Crownstone to your Sphere.
-Hold your smartphone near the ceiling light with your Crownstone while your new device is being added.
+Hold your smartphone in the vicinity of the ceiling light while your new device is being added to the app.

 {% include snippets/column-end %}
 {% include snippets/row-end %}